nasselk/Evolution.io/README.md

 How to run

 # First
-- Run `npm run init` to install dependencies and auto build
+- Run `npm run install` to install dependencies and auto build

 # For development
 - Run `npm run dev` to start the development server.